Magic Weisner: Four-year-old season

 Magic Weisner contracted West Nile virus late in 2002 and missed most of the 2003 season.
 In July 2003 at opening day at Laurel Park Race Course, he returned in a seven-furlong race.
 Alberts had intended to prime him for the Maryland Million Classic on October 11 at Laurel Park.
 However, Magic Weisner finished last as the favorite.
 He never raced again and was retired in May 2005.

 Retirement

 At his retirement, Alberts said, "He looks fine but the West Nile virus just damaged all the nerves around his back and hind quarters.
 I am sure he'll be able to have another profession.
 He's at the farm, just trying to get the fitness out of him.
 I've had a couple people contact me about making him a dressage horse.
 He is a beautiful mover and sound and he loves to do anything you ask him to do."

-Magic Weisner now lives with Alberts' sister Linda in Pennsylvania.
+Magic Weisner lived with Alberts' sister Linda in Pennsylvania until his retirement, with his longtime paddock mate, Bo’s a Ten, to Old Friends in Georgetown, Kentucky in 2020.

 Alberts died due to complications from a stroke in 2011.
 Her only son, Will (will-at-albertsracing.com), took over her horse business.
 Jazema's last-born filly, Jazema's Ginger (Ginger), by Go For Gin, will be bred in 2012.